ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 New ideas need new words.
 At the same time, new words are anchored in old ones.

-XI Definitions Record Choices
+## Definitions Record Choices
-How the design of a structuring language reflects our problem-solving and decision-making.
+How the design of a innovation language reflects our problem-solving and decision-making.

 A technical language is a record of past decisions.
 This is a simple idea with some significant consequences.